 Visit Website: Campaigner

 Campaigner tout themselves as “an email marketing service built by marketers for marketers and non-marketers alike.”
 (Not much different from the tag lines of most email newsletter providers).
 They are a cloud-based business service offered by j2 Global Canada, Inc [NASDAQ: JCOM] (the makers of eFax and other software).
 Campaigner has been around since 2005 and pride themselves on their customer support reputation.
-Pricing starts at $10 for unlimited emails to 1,000 contacts or click here for a free 30 day Campaigner trial (no credit card required).
+Pricing starts at $10 for unlimited emails to 1,000 contacts or click here for a free 30 day Campaigner trial.

-- Excellent customer service reputation with little to no wait times.
+- Excellent customer service reputation with little to no wait times (won the 2014 Silver Stevie International Business Award for Customer Service Team of the Year – Telecommunications)

 - Competitive pricing – Some of the best pricing of any EMSP, starting at $10 for up to 1,000 contacts.
 And they use contact pricing, which lets you send an unlimited number of emails to all of the email addresses in your contact list.
 Per email pricing, on the other hand, would only let you send a certain number of emails per month).